rs/SDURLCache/README.md

 To save flash drive, SDURLCache doesn't cache on disk responses if cache expiration delay is lower than 5 minutes by default.
 You can change this behavior by changing the `minCacheInterval` property.

-Cache eviction is done automatically when disk capacity is outreached in a periodic maintenance thread.
+Cache eviction is done automatically when disk capacity is reached in a periodic maintenance thread.
 All disk write operations are done in a separated thread so they can't block the main run loop.